MaximoVincente/reading-notes/class-01.md

 # "JavaScript Basics" Reading Notes 📖

 ***Learning the basics of HTML, and JavaScript is very crucial, as it will be the foundation of the upcoming classes.
-Understanding how HTML and JS works makes it easier to understand; know what each element, attribute, tag, variable, function does, is the first step to know how to use it, and effectively apply it.***
+Understanding how HTML and JS works makes it easier to understand; knowing what each element, attribute, tag, variable, function does, is the first step to know how to use it, and effectively apply it.***

 ## Getting Started